gregorychen3/scala-for-the-impatient/ch7_solutions.md

 6. Refer to `src/main/scala/Ch7Helpers.scala` for solution and `src/test/scala/Ch7Tests` for tests.
 7. Refer to `src/main/scala/Ch7Helpers.scala` for solution and `src/test/scala/Ch7Tests` for tests.
 8. Terrible idea as you will be importing the entire Java universe into your namespace.
 This would be a terrible idea even if it were a Java program, not to mention a Scala one, since you miss the whole point of namespaces if you simply import the whole universe into the namespace.
+9. Skipped.
+TODO: finish this exercise
+10. Skipped.
+TODO: finish this exercise